IBM-Cloud/docs/services/vpn/vpn_overview.md

 	* Authentication Header (AH) and Encapsulating Security Payload (ESP) protocols are supported.
 AH is used for authentication only.
 ESP is used for providing authentication and encryption.
 * IKEv1 Diffie-Hellman (DH) Key Exchange groups 2 (default), 5, and 14

-The IBM VPN service supports IPSec tunnel Mode.
-In this mode, IPSec protects the entire original IP packet.
-IPSec encrypts the packet, encapsulates it within a new IP packet, and forwards the new packet to the IPSec peer.
+The IBM VPN service supports IPsec tunnel Mode.
+In this mode, IPsec protects the entire original IP packet.
+IPsec encrypts the packet, encapsulates it within a new IP packet, and forwards the new packet to the IPsec peer.

 The IBM VPN service uses Diffie-Hellman key exchange and the preshared key to secure the association between two peers.
 Authentication fails if any one party does not provide the preshared key.